SparkPost/support-docs/content/momentum/4/console-commands/mta-sts.md

                *.gmail-smtp-in.l.google.com
 ```

-**mta-sts refresh policy {domain name}**     - forces MTA-STS policy refresh by fetching the policy
+**mta_sts refresh policy {domain name}** - forces MTA-STS policy refresh by fetching the policy
- from the HTTPS endpoint for a given domain
+ from the HTTPS endpoint for a given domain.

 ```